mstorsjo/llvm-mingw/README.md

 In addition to building the toolchain itself (just like `build-all.sh` does), this also builds a few demo apps to show and verify that the toolchain works.

-Other branches in this repo contain patches that might not have been merged upstream yet, and tests of building third party projects using the toolchain (in the branch `demoapps`).
+Other branches in this repo might contain patches that might not have been merged upstream yet, and tests of building third party projects using the toolchain (in the branch `demoapps`).

-For building projects that need more than just specifying `CC=<triplet>-clang`, there is more (more or less hacky and in-progress) setup for providing a larger selection of the tools that GNU binutils normally provides, in the branch `tools`.

 Individual components of the toolchain can be (re)built by running the standalone shellscripts listed within `build-all.sh`.
 However, if